 The cost for a vasectomy at Gentle Procedures Dallas is $585.
 That includes your initial consultation with the doctor, the procedure itself and support (if needed) during the healing process.

-When you schedule your procedure, there is a $100.00 non-refundable deposit to hold the appointment, which is applied to the cost of the cost of the surgery on the day of the procedure.
+When you schedule your procedure, there is a $100.00 non-refundable scheduling fee to book the appointment, which is applied to the cost of the surgery on the day of the procedure.
 The remaining $485 is due the day you have the vasectomy done.

-Please note that the deposit is non-refundable.
-If you do cancel and reschedule 7 calendar days or more from the date of your appointment, the deposit will apply to the cost of the procedure.
-If you cancel 6 days or less before the originally-scheduled appointment and you wish to reschedule the appointment then you will need to pay a new deposit.
-We have this policy out of consideration for other clients who may have wished to schedule in that time slot but did not have the opportunity because it was held for you.
-If you cancel very close to the appointment, someone else did not have a chance to schedule in that time slot.
+Please note that the deposit is non-refundable under any circumstances.
+If you do cancel and reschedule 7 calendar days or more from the date of your appointment, the scheduling fee will apply to the cost of the procedure.
+If you cancel 6 days or less before the originally-scheduled appointment and you wish to reschedule the appointment then you will need to pay a new scheduling fee.
+We have this policy out of consideration for other clients who may have wished to schedule in the time slot reserved for you, but did not have the opportunity because it was held for you.
+If you cancel very close to the appointment, someone else did not have a chance to schedule in that time.
+If you cancel at any time and don’t reschedule, you forfeit the $100 rescheduling fee.

 Please call us at 469-931-0684 to confirm your appointment for a no-needle, no-scalpel vasectomy.